 on this album, considering how marmite a musician she is.
 She stars on the

-track “Come Get it Bae” which is a song about an aerospace company.
+track “Come Get it Bae” which is an ode to the British aerospace company.

 Now, as some of you may know, I’m a huge fan of